-NEWS RELEASE: Governor Ige applauds progress in making international travel easierPosted on May 29, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor Ige applauds progress in making international travel easierPosted on May 29, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The U.S. Customs and Border Protection (CBP) has announced its intent to enter into negotiations with nine countries for U.S. preclearance at 10 airports, including Japan’s Narita International Airport.

 Through the preclearance program immigration, customs and agriculture inspections can be completed before departure from the originating country, allowing passengers to avoid further processing or delays at domestic airports.

 “This is a significant step forward for Hawai‘i’s tourism industry which is the single largest component of the state’s economy.
 Japan is Hawai‘i’s biggest international market, accounting for about 18 percent of international travelers to Hawai‘i, which brings in about $1.5 billion a year to the state’s economy,” said Governor David Ige.

 “I would like to thank Hawai‘i’s congressional delegation and the Hawai‘i Tourism Authority for their work to expand preclearance to Japan’s Narita International Airport.
 Preclearance has been a top priority for my administration and I’m happy to see that it is moving forward.
 It would provide our valued Japanese visitors with a more pleasant arrival experience by alleviating congestion at the Honolulu International Airport, the state’s only international airport and currently the country’s fourth busiest international port of entry.
 Easing access will encourage travel to the neighbor islands and repeat visits to our beautiful state,” Ige said.